It’s Time For Fall Turkey Hunting!

 The days are getting shorter and there’s a newfound chill in the air.
 While many hunters have their minds set on whitetails and waterfowl, the excitement of fall turkey hunting is also in full swing.
 Because the behaviors and movement of wild turkeys can differ from that of the Springtime hunting season, scouting for Fall turkeys should be a priority if you want to hunt them effectively.
 Studying their flocks can be both exciting and a practical means of finding harvestable Fall gobblers when the season is open.
-Here are 4 tips on scouting for your next Fall turkey hunt.
+X-Vision Optics is here with 4 tips on scouting for your next Fall turkey hunt.

 1. Locate the essentials: Food and Water